 The Program button opens a WT-BASIC text editing window.
 Use this window to create application programs using the WT-BASIC computer language.
-In these programs you can configure the system to run a specialized counting program, setup a checkweighing function, design special graphics for use on the display, and much more.
+In these programs you can configure the system to run a specialized counting program, setup a truck in/out system, design special graphics for use on the display, and much more.